bebop-dex/.github/profile/README.md

 # Public README

-⚠️ **Note**: This repository is **NOT public**.
-The code contained within is proprietary and intended for internal use only.
-To learn more about Bebop, please refer to the following information.
+⚠️ **Note**:  Bebop is not an open-sourced project.
+While some repositories may be public for your use, core repositories are private.
+The code contained within these private repositories is proprietary and intended for internal use only. _To learn more about Bebop, please refer to the following information._

 ## 💡 What is Bebop?
 Bebop is a decentralized aggregator offering 0% slippage and highly competitive pricing through our Private Market Maker (PMM) RFQ and JAM Solver Auction APIs.
 We are live on 12+ chains, providing users with guaranteed pricing, fast execution, and deep liquidity.